ItMustBeACamel/ProcAirships/README.md

 Procedural Airships
 ===================

 ver.
-0.3.0.0 - experimental
+0.4.0.0 - beta

 This plugin adds procedural airship envelopes to Kerbal Space Program

 **!!!WORK IN PROGRESS!!!**
-**This will most certainly be full of bugs and breaks savegames/crafts.
-Only use it for test purposes**
+**This is a beta version.
+It may contain bugs**

 Dependencies:
 * swamp_ig's great ProceduralParts mod.
 Get it [here](http://forum.kerbalspaceprogram.com/threads/70676-0-24-2WIP-Procedural-Parts-Parts-the-way-you-want-em-0-9-18-Aug-6 "ProceduralParts mod").